naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales.
+Track and visualize revenue from ads, affiliate links, and digital product sales in a unified dashboard.

 ## Features
-- Add revenue entries for ads, affiliate links, and products
+- Track revenue from ads, affiliate links, and digital products
-- View revenue data in a dashboard chart
+- Visualize revenue data with interactive charts
-- Easy-to-use interface
+- Simple and intuitive dashboard

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Revenue Tracker in your admin menu
+3. Access the dashboard from the 'Revenue Tracker' menu

 ## Setup
-- No additional setup required
+- No additional setup required.
+Start tracking revenue immediately.

 ## Usage
+- Select revenue type (ads, affiliate, digital products)
-- Enter revenue data using the form in the dashboard
+- Enter revenue amount
+- Click 'Save Revenue'
-- View your revenue chart
+- View revenue data in the chart

 ## Requirements
-- WordPress 5.0+
+- WordPress 5.0 or higher
-- JavaScript enabled

-## Support
-For support, please open an issue on the plugin's GitHub page.
+- PHP 7.0 or higher